 There are small grants of up to £5,000 available to support ideas and proposals which will contribute to the community response to COVID-19 within Solihull.

-For more information about the fund and to find out how to apply, please click here.
+For more information about the fund and to find out how to apply at the Heart of England Community Foundation website.

 Solihull Council is also providing additional support to families over the Christmas and new year period, to assist households with food, utility bills and other essentials up to the end of March 2021.